 Spill Prevention Control & Countermeasure (SPCC), SPCC evaluations, SPCC inspections, and negative declarations.

-Project Characteristics: The U.S. Environmental Protection Agency (EPA) Code of Federal Regulations (CFR) Title 40 addresses Protection of the Environment.
-Under CFR 40, Chapter I, Subchapter D, Part 112, which addresses Oil Pollution Prevention, owner or operators of non-transportation-related onshore or offshore facilities engaged in drilling, producing, gathering, storing, processing, refining, transferring, distributing, using, or consuming oil and oil products, which due to their location could reasonably be expected to discharge oil in quantities that may be harmful into or upon the navigable waters of the United States (WOTUS) or adjoining shorelines, are required to prepare, implement, and maintain a Spill Prevention, Control, and Countermeasure (SPCC) Plan.
+The U.S. Environmental Protection Agency (EPA) Code of Federal Regulations (CFR) Title 40 addresses Protection of the Environment.
+CFR 40, Chapter I, Subchapter D, Part 112 addresses Oil Pollution Prevention.
+The owner or operators of non-transportation-related onshore or offshore facilities engaged in drilling, producing, gathering, storing, processing, refining, transferring, distributing, using, or consuming oil and oil products, which due to their location could reasonably discharge oil in quantities that may be harmful.
+Consequently, this oil could be discharged into navigable waters of the United States (WOTUS) or adjoining shorelines.
+Owners or operators are thus required to prepare, implement, and maintain a Spill Prevention, Control, and Countermeasure (SPCC) Plan.

-Ensolum assists operators with writing, reviewing, and revising their SPCC plans and conducting SPCC evaluations to ensure compliance with regulations.
-Ensolum was requested to conduct a desktop review of oil and gas production facilities to evaluate nearby waterways and determine SPCC applicability.
-The following databases and geographic information systems (GIS) layers were referenced during the evaluation:
+Moreover, Ensolum assists operators with writing, reviewing, and revising their SPCC plans and conducting SPCC evaluations.
+Additionally, Ensolum ensures compliance with regulations.
+Ensolum conducted a desktop review of oil and gas production facilities to evaluate nearby waterways and determine SPCC applicability.
+Ensolum referenced the following databases and geographic information systems (GIS) layers during the evaluation: